JianhangYin/ThunderSwiper/README.md

 # Thunder Swiper

 ## Feature
-1. swipe the JS element in your page
+1. An great tool displaying the react components on the swiper.
-2. button click, mouse event and touch event are supported (web and wap)
+2. Both web and wap are supported.
-3. flexible
+3. 5 types of swiper are available.

 ## How to use